u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/get_started.rst

 With this tool, you can design the appearance of your documents by selecting which layout template, paper format, colors, font, and logo you want to use.

 You can also add your *Company Tagline* and the content of the documents’ *footer*.
-Note that Odoo automatically adds the company's phone number, email, website URL, and Tax ID (or VAT number) to the footer, according to the values you previously configured in the :ref:`Company Data
+Note that Thrive Bureau ERP automatically adds the company's phone number, email, website URL, and Tax ID (or VAT number) to the footer, according to the values you previously configured in the :ref:`Company Data
 <accounting-setup-company>`.

 .. image:: get_started/setup_document_layout.png
-   :alt: Document layout configuration in Odoo Invoicing
+   :alt: Document layout configuration in Thrive Bureau ERP Invoicing

 .. tip::
    Add your **bank account number** and a link to your **General Terms & Condition** in the footer.